 There are hardly any rivals to the e-NV200 Combi.
 The only model that’s similar is the five-seat Renault Kangoo Z.E.
 Maxi Cab, although this is designed as a work vehicle, so isn’t very luxurious even when compared to the Nissan.
 Instead, we recommend you ask yourself if you need the extra space the e-NV200 Combi offers, or whether the Leaf is a better choice.
 The only other seven-seat electric cars on sale are the Tesla Model S and Model X, but as they’re nearly three times more expensive than Nissan’s MPV, they’re hardly rivals.

 With the addition of the 40kWh battery, the e-NV200 Combi has a driving range 60% greater than the original model.
-Quoted maximum range is 187 miles and in real-world driving you can easily expect to cover 120 miles without much trouble.
-Of course, cold weather will affect that, but as the Combi is available with an interior pre-heating function, at least you can set the temperature before you set off, saving the battery for driving and maintaining the temperature.
+Quoted maximum range is 124 miles, and while cold weather will affect that, the Combi is available with an interior pre-heating function, so at least you can set the temperature before you set off, saving the battery for driving and maintaining the temperature.

 There's a trio of charging options under the flap in the nose (similar to the one on the Leaf) with two sockets.
 The larger socket is the 'CHAdeMO' fast charger, although this is only standard on higher-spec Acenta and Evalia versions.
 This can top up the battery from less than a quarter of its capacity to over three-quarters full in 50 minutes without much hassle.

 The second socket is the conventional connection to the 6.6kW on-board charger.
-This offers a seven-and-a-half-hour charge from a Nissan-approved wallbox, while using a regular three-pin socket really strangles the charging rate, with the 10Amp supply taking 21 hours to fully charge the battery from flat.
+This offers a seven-and-a-half-hour charge from a Nissan-approved home wallbox, while using a regular three-pin socket really strangles the charging rate, taking 21 hours to fully charge the battery from flat.